In This Article

 During the holidays our “joy” is sometimes overshadowed by the stress and strain of the holiday season.
-In this newsletter, I’ve included a short instructional video on what I like to call “The One Minute Meditation.”
+Watch my instructional video on what I like to call “The One Minute Meditation.”

-Watch my short video below to learn how to do this quick one minute reset from stress and anxiety.
+Watch my short video to learn how to do this quick one-minute reset from stress and anxiety.
 This meditation technique is amazingly effective.
 I often tell my patients that if they did this ten times a day for a total of ten minutes, it would totally change their lives.

 I am also including a case study from my days with the New Jersey Nets demonstrating some important herbal tools I used with the players to boost their immunity and deal with the stress and anxiety on the court.
 These same tools can be helpful against the stress and anxiety of the holidays during a season also tainted with the fear of the flu.

 Case Study: My Experience Decreasing Stress and Pain for the New Jersey Nets

 In 1999 and 2000, based on my book, Body, Mind and Sport, I was the Director of Player Development for the New Jersey Nets basketball team.
 My job was to develop a nutritional program and support the strength coach and trainer with injury prevention and rehab.
 Before I got the job, the New Jersey Nets were the most injured team in the league for two years running.
 After my second year, we were the third least injured team in the league.
 While much of what I did was structurally based therapy, as I still do at The LifeSpa in Boulder, I really believe that stress had a huge impact on their immunity as well as their mental and emotional well-being.
 Though being a professional athlete may seem glamorous, the reality is they needed incredible stamina to deal with an 82-game season, which included being on an airplane 4-5 times a week and being physically exhausted on a daily basis with games and practices.